 1. Jowl Lift (Surgery)

 Now, how much does it cost to get rid of jowls surgically?
-Well, jowl surgery cost will vary tremendously depending on factors such as location, the reputation of the surgeon, technique used etc. You can generally expect a jowl surgery to cost between $5,000 and $16,000, with an average cost of $10,000.
+Well, jowl surgery cost will vary tremendously depending on factors such as location, the reputation of the surgeon, and the technique used.
+You can generally expect a jowl surgery to cost between $5,000 and $16,000, with an average cost of $10,000.

 2. Jowl Liposuction